1. Consider your model

 The type of content you create will depend on your membership model.
 For example, the music teacher we mentioned before will likely create videos showing members how to play an instrument.
 However, some membership websites don't need to create gated content.
 For example, if you sell products, you can have a membership website that offers perks instead of content, including free shipping, fast shipping, or monthly deals for members only.

 You can turn any existing website into a membership site or build a whole new website just for members.
-Choose the best one for your membership model when comparing plugins or platforms.
+When comparing membership plugins vs. platforms, choose the best one for your membership model.
 Depending on your needs, you may not need the most robust tool available.
 In addition, the platform you use may depend on your current website because your membership website must seamlessly integrate with it, especially if you want to offer content or perks to members on your website.

 No matter which route you choose, your membership website should integrate seamlessly with your CRM to ensure your members get exclusive access to deals and content.
 You should also be able to segment your audience by subscriber level to ensure your customers are getting targeted emails.